Why Sitchin’s Alien Ancient Astronaut Hypothesis Is Wrong

 Although the stories are told as literal accounts of History, they are in-fact fictitious.

-It would seem that Sitchin may have randomly chosen particular Naru texts and presented them as Historical accounts out of context.
+It would seem that in formulating his false Ancient Ancient Astronaut Hypothesis, Sitchin may have randomly chosen particular Naru texts and presented them as Historical Sumerian accounts out of context.

 This would be particularly easy to do even as a genuine mistake since the Sumerian Naru Texts he is taking from present themselves as literal History when they are not.

-The only way to verify Sitchin’s interpretation of these Texts is if a Citation and references were made available as part of the Earth Chronicles series.
+The only way to verify the Ancient Astronaut Hypothesis and its interpretation of these Texts is if a Citation and references were made available by Sitchin as part of the Earth Chronicles series which is the basis of the Ancient Astronaut Theory.

-There are no such citations and references, and for this reason, it is problematic to assume that the Texts from which Sitchin quotes depict actual History because the Naru Texts were fictitious but written as History in the literary style of the time.
+However, Sitchin provided no such citations and references, and for this reason, it is problematic to assume that the Texts from which Sitchin quotes in support of the Ancient Astronaut Theory depict actual History because the Naru Texts were fictitious but written as History in the literary style of the time.

 The Ancients for whom these Texts were written would understand that they were fictions meant to re-inforce a particular theme such as the Epic Of Gilgamesh on Human Mortality.

-Sitchin either does not realise that it is a work of Ancient fiction or chooses not to acknowledge it because it would not fit in with the arguments made in his books.
+Sitchin either does not realise that the works he relies on in order to produce the Ancient Astronaut Hypothesis are works of Ancient fiction or chooses not to acknowledge it because it would not fit in with the Alien arguments made in his books.

-In the Earth Chronicles, we are thus presented with a number of Anunnaki references from a variety of Ancient Sumerian Texts but outside their original context, and without a means of referencing back to the Sumerian source.
+In the Ancient Astronaut Hypothesis, we are thus presented with a number of Anunnaki references from a variety of Ancient Sumerian Texts but outside their original context, and without a means of referencing back to the Sumerian source.

-In the final analysis, Sitchin’s Earth Chronicles reflects a powerful idea on the Extraterrestrial Origins of Man and Civilization.
+In the final analysis, based on the above, Sitchin’s Ancient Astronaut Hypothesis is a false but intriguing idea on the Extraterrestrial Origins of Man and Civilization.

-Nevertheless, whilst this idea may be appealing, the various elements Sitchin uses to construct it are probably not supported by the Sumerian Texts themselves in their understanding of the Anunnaki, their Astronomy and Mythology.
+Nevertheless, whilst the Ancient Astronaut idea may be appealing, the various elements Sitchin uses to construct it are probably not supported by the Sumerian Texts themselves.

-Sitchin’s Ancient Astronaut Theory can only be saved by providing the reference sources for the original Texts he used so we can understand if Sitchin interpreted them in their actual Ancient context.
+From this perspective, Sitchin’s Ancient Astronaut Theory is wrong and can only be saved by providing the reference sources for the original Texts he used so we can understand if Sitchin interpreted them in their actual Ancient context.

-In the absence of this, we are presented with a narrative that is appealing but may really be a selective construction of separate quotes and Ancient strands of ideas woven together into what appears to be a cohesive idea that is actually a product of Sitchin’s own imagination.
+In the absence of this, we are presented with a false Ancient Astronaut narrative that is appealing but may really be a selective construction of separate quotes and Ancient strands of ideas woven together into what appears to be a cohesive idea that is actually a product of Sitchin’s own imagination.

-Check out the video on the Anunnaki in the Sumerian Texts, and the websites sitchiniswrong as well as fringepop321 for an alternative but well presented perspective on the Sitchin Ancient Alien Astronaut hypothesis as part of this exciting quest on our origins.
+Check out the video on the Anunnaki in the Sumerian Texts, and the websites sitchiniswrong as well as fringepop321 for an alternative but well presented perspective on why Sitchin’s Ancient Alien Astronaut Hypothesis is wrong.